 4. Diversify your investments

-Owning a wide variety of investments helps minimize the risk any one individual investment can have on your overall portfolio.
+Owning a wide variety of investments helps reduce the risk any one individual investment can have on your overall portfolio.
 One way to broadly invest in the market is through mutual funds.
 A mutual fund is a package of individual stocks, bonds, short-term investments, or other investment products that are managed by a professional fund manager.

 5. Review your finances annually